nuzillard/KnapsackSearch/README.md

  The viewing of molecular structures and their attributes in SDF files is conveniently achieved by means of the [EdiSDF](http://infochim.u-strasbg.fr/spip.php?rubrique41) software.

+  ## Limitations

+  Compounds with different IDs may correspond to the same compound.

+  A compound name may be assigned to two different compounds